dgomie/code-refactor/README.md

 ## Usage

-Navigate to https://dgomie.github.io/module-1-challenge/.
+Navigate to https://dgomie.github.io/code-refactor/.
 To view the updated html elements and alt text for images, open the Chrome DevTools by pressing Command+Option+I (MacOS) or Control+Shift+I (Windows).
 A console panel should open either below or to the side of the webpage in the browser.

 ## Credits

+Original source code repository from https://github.com/coding-boot-camp/urban-octo-telegram

 George "Georgeyoo" - https://github.com/Georgeyoo